-To be eligible for admission, an applicant must possess a bachelor's degree in Mechanical Engineering or in a closely related area appropriate to the intended field of study from an accredited institution.
-The applicant's academic record must demonstrate promise of superior performance in advanced study and research.
-The general Graduate Record Examination is recommended, and International students from non-English speaking countries must submit a TOEFL (Test of English as a Foreign Language) score of 550 or better to be considered for admission.

-Requirements for the Ph.D.

-Candidates for the Ph.D. degree must:

-- Obtain, by completion of 30 credits of graduate work, the consent of a faculty member to act as their research mentor - Students enrolled are required to take ME loooo: Seminars for 3 semesters - Satisfactorily complete 60 credits of approved graduate work (30 credits beyond the masters degree), of which at least 30 must be taken at the City University; (up to 12 of these credits may be in research). - 4.
-Pass a qualifying examination in Mechanical Engineering, consisting of tests in three general subjects from first year graduate mechanical engineering curriculum, with a grade of excellent or high pass (First Examination) - 5.
-Demonstrate proficiency in those research tools considered appropriate by the faculty in the field of specialization - Present orally and in writing and defend a plan of proposed research (Second Examination) - 7.
-Satisfactorily complete, no later than 8 years after matriculation, a dissertation which embodies original research and is a publishable contribution to engineering and/or science; for students who are matriculated after the completion of at least 30 credits of acceptable work, this time will be reduced to 7 years - 8.
-Present and orally defend the dissertation (Third Examination).
+e M.S. degree is awarded to students who do not have a bachelor's gree in engineering.
+N echanical Engineering, Doctor of Philosophy (Ph.D.) 'n .D.
+Requirements le ph e e o F equirements for Admission be eligible for admission, an applicant must possess a bachelor's gree in Mechanical Engineering or in a closely related area propriate to the intended field of study from an accredited institution. e applicant's academic record must demonstrate promise of superior rformance in advanced study and research.
+The general Graduate cord Examination is recommended, and International students from n-English speaking countries must submit a TOEFL (Test of English as foreign Language) score of 550 or better to be considered for mission. quirements for the Ph.D. ndidates for the Ph.D. degree must: Obtain, by completion of 30 credits of graduate work, the consent of a faculty member to act as their research mentor Students enrolled are required to take ME loooo: Seminars for 3 semesters. - Satisfactorily complete 60 credits of approved graduate work (30 credits beyond the masters degree), of which at least 30 must be taken at the City University; (up to 12 of these credits may be in research). •• Pass a qualifying examination in Mechanical Engineering, consisting of tests in three general subjects from first year graduate mechanical engineering curriculum, with a grade of excellent or high pass (First Examination) Demonstrate proficiency in those research tools considered appropriate by the faculty in the field of specialization j.
+Present orally and in writing and defend a plan of proposed research (Second Examination) • Satisfactorily complete, no later than 8 years after matriculation, a dissertation which embodies original research and is a publishable contribution to engineering and/or science: for students who are ement al Program

+- striculated after the completion of at least 30 credits of ceptable work, this time will be reduced to 7 years - sent and orally defend the dissertation (Third Examination).

-Master's Program
+'s Program